 High Adventure Camp is a camp for camper’s ages 13 through 17 years old and Adults ages 18-24 years old, that are deaf, blind or deaf and blind.
 This new camp is for the camper that likes to work with their hands, and enjoys hiking and camping, boating, rock climbing, zip lining and more.
 There will be traditional Camp Lions activities like swimming and fishing along with new High Adventure camp activities.

-We thank you for your patience while we were getting our new system ready, we are excited to announce that our online registration system for youth camps is now up and running.
+We are excited to announce that our online registration system for youth camps is now up and running.
 Youth registration is for youth ages 7-17 years old ONLY.
 If you have any questions filling out the online application, please email us at firstname.lastname@example.org

 Please read the instructions below to start your online application process today!